wazuh/wazuh-packages/aix/README.md

 In this repository, you can find the necessary tools to build a Wazuh package for AIX.

-## Building RPM packages
+## Building AIX packages

-All info is in [Generate-aix-package.](https://documentation.wazuh.com/3.11/packaging/generate-aix-package.html)
+Please, visit the following link for the full AIX packages building documentation: [Generate-aix-package.](https://documentation.wazuh.com/3.11/packaging/generate-aix-package.html)

 ## More Packages